-The new federal Pipeline Safety Act took effect in June 2016.
+The federal Pipeline Safety Act took effect in June 2016.
 Under the act, liability is unlimited in cases of uncontrolled spills where the company is at fault.
 If the responsible company is unable to pay, clean-up costs will be recouped from other pipeline companies with approval from the government.
 Liability is capped at Cdn$1 billion for large pipelines if a company was neither at fault nor negligible.

 As shown in Figure 9.2 [Tableau], Alberta is serviced by four major export lines that provide the bulk of export capacity leaving the province.

-The Trans Mountain expansion project will add 93.8 thousand cubic metres per day (103 m3/d)—0.59 million barrels per day [106 bbl/d])─bringing total capacity to 141.4 103 m3/d (0.89 106 bbl/d).
+Kinder Morgan’s Trans Mountain expansion project, running from Edmonton, Alberta, to Burnaby, British Columbia, will add 93.8 103 m3/d (0.59 106 bbl/d), bringing total capacity to 141.4 103 m3/d (0.89 106 bbl/d).
 The anticipated in-service date is 2019.

-The Enbridge Line 3 replacement, expected to start up in 2019, will add an additional 58.8 103 m3/d (0.37 106 bbl/d) of capacity, bringing total capacity to 120.8 103 m3/d (0.76 106 bbl/d).
-The U.S. segment of the pipeline is currently awaiting regulatory approval by the state of Michigan.
+The Enbridge Line 3 replacement project, expected to start up in 2019, will add an additional 58.8 103 m3/d (0.37 106 bbl/d) of capacity, bringing total capacity to 120.8 103 m3/d (0.76 106 bbl/d).
+The U.S. segment of the pipeline is currently awaiting regulatory approval.

-Enbridge is expanding the existing Athabasca pipeline by twinning it and adding an additional 127.1 103 m3/d (0.80 106 bbl/d) of capacity.
-The expected in-service date is 2017.
+Enbridge expanded its existing Athabasca pipeline by twinning it and adding an additional 127.1 103 m3/d (0.80 106 bbl/d) of capacity in 2017.

 Natural Gas Liquids Pipelines

 The Vantage pipeline was commissioned in June 2014 and delivers ethane from North Dakota to Alberta.
-In early 2015, plans were announced to expand the capacity to 10.8 103 m3/d (68.4 103 bbl/d); the expanded pipeline was put into service in the third quarter of 2016.
+In early 2015, plans were announced to expand the capacity to 10.8 103 m3/d (68.40 103 bbl/d); the expanded pipeline was put into service in the third quarter of 2016.

 Alberta diluent demand is expected to increase in conjunction with growing oil sands production.

 Figure 9.3 [Tableau] shows Alberta’s ethane gathering and delivery systems.

-TransCanada is moving forwards with the Saddle West project, which is aimed at adding an additional 10 106 m3/d (355 million cubic feet per day) to the NGTL system.
+TransCanada is moving forward with the Saddle West project, which is aimed at adding an additional 10.0 106 m3/d (355 MMcf/d) to the NGTL system.
 The project is intended to address increased transportation needs for natural gas from the Montney, Duvernay, and Deep Basin Formations.
-The project is scheduled to begin construction in 2018.
+The project is scheduled to in service in 2019.